January 25, 2023

 Storage

-ON THE COUNTER: Store these chewy ginger molasses cookies in an airtight container for up to 7 days.
+ON THE COUNTER: First, ensure that the cookies have cooled completely to room temperature.
+Store these chewy ginger molasses cookies in an airtight container for up to 7 days.

 These homemade molasses cookies are chewy, soft, and packed with a warming spice flavor.
 A batch of these cookies would be the perfect addition to your cookie jar during the holiday season and all year round.